 A colonoscopy’s cost will depend on the location of the procedure.
 The average cost for someone paying out of pocket is just over $3,000.

-It doesn’t matter if you are new to Medicare or have been on it for years — everyone needs assistance from time to time, and we’re here to help.
+It doesn’t matter if you are new to Medicare or have been on it for years — everyone needs assistance occasionally, and we’re here to help.

-We understand that finding the right plan for you may be frustrating, so let us take the frustration and confusion out of the process for you.
+We understand that finding the right plan for you may be frustrating, so let us take the frustration and confusion out of the process.